gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 }
 ```

-There are a lot of projects where you may need this: T4 templates, MSBuild tasks, plugins, extensions etc.
+There are a lot of projects that may need this: T4 templates, MSBuild tasks, plugins, extensions etc.
 Basically everything that gets dynamically loaded and depends on one or more NuGet packages.

 <hr/>